Zarci/LED-Strip/README.md

 ### Setup
-- LED Strip State: t/f -> True: individualy addressable, False: Entire strip is static and one color
+- LED Strip State: t/f -> True: individually addressable, False: Entire strip is static and one color
 - LED Count: Numer of LED's in the strip.

 ### Defined functions
-- LED ON(pos, hex value) state: true turns a specific led on the strip on
+- LED ON(pos, hex value) state: true turns a specific LED on the strip on
 - LED ON(Hex value) -> state:false